 What happens when a theoretical physicist decides to design and build an EQ plug-in?
 The answer is Gullfoss.

-Gullfoss is based on a computational auditory perception model and is described as a form of AI that dynamically analyses and corrects your signal.
+Gullfoss is based on a computational auditory perception model and is described as a form of AI that analyses and corrects your signal dynamically.

 It can be used to instantly improve the clarity of both mixes and tracks in a way that’s impossible with normal EQs.

-Essentially, the algorithm intelligently picks out the elements in the audio signal that are dominating or being dominated in each area.
+The algorithm intelligently picks out the elements in the audio signal that are dominating or being dominated in a specific frequency range.

-If they are too prominent you can use Tame to bring them back to a better level, or if they’re too hidden, you can use Recover to help reveal them.
+If they are too prominent you can use the ‘Tame' feature to bring them back to a better level, or if they’re too hidden, you can use ‘Recover' to help reveal them.